-- 1. Create the folder in the PC. - 2.
-Right-click on the folder and click Property. - 3.
-Click Sharing tab, and click Share button to set shared.
+- 1. Create a folder on the PC. - 2.
+Right-click on the folder and click Properties. - 3.
+On the Sharing tab, click Share to share the folder.

-The PC shared folder will be mounted to the instrument Internal¥remote folder.
+The PC shared folder will be mounted to the Internal\remote folder of the Network Master.